ajberk/SurpriseBNB/README.md

 [heroku]: http://surprisebnb.herokuapp.com

 ## Minimum Viable Product
-Flux-capacitr is a clone of Tumblr built on Rails and Backbone.
+Flux-capacitr is an clone of AirBNB built on Rails and Backbone, with the twist that instead of reviewing listings by location, listings are seen randomly with the location hidden.
+When a user books a listing, the location is revealed.
 Users can:

 - [x] Create accounts
 - [x] Create sessions (log in)
-- [x] Create blogs
-- [x] Create blog posts
+- [x] Create Listings
-- [x] Tag blog posts
-- [x] View blogs and posts
-- [x] Subscribe to blogs
+  [x] Search Listings via Price, type of location (Urban, Suburban, Rural)
-- [x] View a feed of subscribed blogs
+- [x] View Random Listing
-- [x] Search for blogs by title
-- [x] Search for posts by tag
+  [x] View Confirmation Page, with location of listing revealed [x] Have user show page with upcoming bookings listed

 ## Design Docs
 * [View Wireframes][views]